Frazz by Jef Mallett for October 29, 2019

 14. P1020680

-kmasters21 Premium Member over 4 years ago
+kmasters21 Premium Member about 5 years ago

 And the greatness of the book lies not with Ignatius but with Toole’s mastery of dialect and his depiction of the people of Nawlins.
 Burma Jones is one of my favorite characters in fiction.
 Ignatius is a minor character compared to the rest.